pre-commit/pre-commit-hooks/README.md

 #### `requirements-txt-fixer`
 Sorts entries in requirements.txt and removes incorrect entry for `pkg-resources==0.0.0`

+Use `args: ["file1.txt", "requirements/file2.txt"]` to sort requirement files with custom names.

 #### `sort-simple-yaml`
 Sorts simple YAML files which consist only of top-level keys, preserving comments and blocks.